nextcloud/documentation/admin_manual/configuration_files/external_storage_configuration_gui.rst

 * Mac NFD Compatability
 * Read Only

 The **Encryption** checkbox is visible only when the Encryption app is enabled.
+Note that server-side encryption is not available for other Nextcloud servers used as external storage.

 **Enable Sharing** allows the Nextcloud admin to enable or disable sharing on individual mountpoints.
 When sharing is disabled the shares are retained internally, so that you can re-enable sharing